Forvr Mood: Beauty Influencer Jackie Aina Launches Candle Collection

 “I want to have merchandise.
 I just want to be in every lane,” she told ESSENCE.
 TV hosting is also an option, with red carpet reporting a dream of hers.”

-No matter what Jackie sells, there will be a continuous (contoured) crowd of women ready to hand over wads from their wallets.
+No matter what Jackie sells, there will be a continuous (contoured) crowd of men and women ready to hand over wads from their wallets.
 Myself included.

 View this post on Instagram